 Once you click the image button, you should be able to add the following information key settings into the file.
 Just place the usage key and description under <dict>.
 There is no restriction to put it where it just need to be inside the <dict> root.

-<key>NSCameraUsageDescription</key> <string>My App requires access to the camera</string> <key>NSPhotoLibraryUsageDescription</key> <string>My App requires access to the photo library</string>
+<string>My App requires access to the photo library</string>